Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 ### Verify Relevant Tx List

 * **Usage:**
-  * An adaptation of the `get_relevant_txs` method designed for use by provers.
+  * An adaptation of the `get_relevant_txs` method designed for use by verifiers.
 This method returns the same list of transactions that would be returned by `get_relevant_txs`, in addition to a witness proving the inclusion of these transactions in the DA layer block, and a witness showing the completeness of the provided list.